-SCADA networks are used in nearly every industry and public infrastructure project - simply anywhere automation increases efficiency.
+You can find SCADA system projects in many different industries and public infrastructure - simply anywhere automation increases efficiency.

 Also, these examples don't really cover how deep and complex SCADA data can be.
 In every industry, managers need process data and control multiple factors and the interactions between those factors.
 SCADA systems provide the capabilities and the computational power to track everything that's important to your operations.

 Do you work in one of the previous fields listed?